exoticlibraries/libcester/docs/docs/options.rst

 Disable stream capturing and assertions in tests.
 This option is available if the test source does not define the CESTER_NO_STREAM_CAPTURE macro.
 If the macro CESTER_NO_STREAM_CAPTURE is defined in the test source stream capture features are disabled at compile time and this option is not available at runtime.
-This can also be set within the code using the macro CESTER_NO_STREAM_CAPTURE().
+This can also be set within the code using the macro CESTER_NOSTREAMCAPTURE().

 --cester-noisolation
 --------------------------